-How is Roche deciding who gets the tests?
+How are you deciding who gets the tests?

-We want to make tests available to patients where they are needed most.
-So we worked with partners to develop a strategy that prioritizes labs with the broadest geographic reach and highest patient impact.
+We are partnering with customers, nonprofits, governments and regulatory bodies to ensure that tests are supplied to labs with the broadest geographic reach and highest patient impact.
 These labs also have the ability to implement high-volume testing immediately.

 Do you foresee any disruption to the test supply as a result of closed borders?